NBeing/lvgl/README.md

 ---

-🎹 **Happy synthesizing!** Connect your desktop simulator to a DAW or run on ESP32-S3 hardware for a complete MIDI controller experience.
+🎹 **Happy MIDI device building!** Connect your desktop simulator to a DAW or run on ESP32-S3 hardware for a complete custom MIDI controller experience.